Luxi County, Yunnan

 Luxi County (泸西县 (瀘西縣, Lúxī Xiàn)) is located in Honghe Hani and Yi Autonomous Prefecture, Yunnan province, China.
 Luxi was the capital of the medieval Yi Ziqi Kingdom.

+Luxi County borders Qiubei County across the Nanpan River to the southeast, Shizong County to the northeast, Luliang County and Shilin County to the northwest, and Mile City to the south.

 Administrative divisions

 In the present, Luxi County has 5 towns and 3 townships.